-NOTE You can split VMDK files into smaller than 2GB extents, but created filenames still follow the patterns shown in Table 3-1, "VMDK Virtual Disk Files," on page 20.
+Note You can split VMDK files into smaller than 2GB extents, but created filenames still follow the patterns shown in Table 3-1.

 This one-line change to DoCreate() causes creation of 200MB split VMDK files (200MB being the capacity set on the previous line) unless the -cap command-line argument specifies otherwise.